deokjin-choi/strategic-ai-insights/theory/Adaptive Strategy.md

 but instead rapidly assembles the right combination of tools, logic, and structure
 to derive meaningful insight and strategic direction from ambiguous or evolving problems.

+> **They identify the core of the problem,
+select appropriate AI and analytical tools on demand,
+and solve it quickly with precision and structure.**

 ### Core Capabilities:

 - Frames unstructured problems into actionable structures